Sexual Assault/Title IX Statements

 Whom to Contact:

-If someone believes they are the victim of a sex offense, domestic violence, dating violence, sexual assault, or stalking, the quickest possible way to report it is to contact the Garland or Frisco Police Department.
+If someone believes they are the victim of a sex offense, domestic violence, dating violence, sexual assault, or stalking, the quickest possible way to report it is to contact the Garland or Frisco Police Department or the person's local law enforcement personnel.
 A victim of a sex offense, domestic violence, dating violence, sexual assault, or stalking may go directly to a hospital and decide at the hospital what other agencies or resources to contact.
 A University Official will be glad to assist a victim in contacting the proper law enforcement agency, if the victim so chooses.
 The victim may also decline to notify a law enforcement agency, if desired.

 Preservation of Evidence: